SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-37.md

 - If you are not aware of what options to give in the code, just try to create a sample resource in the aws console, and see what options are required, and same options put in the code by taking from the google, do for every resource if you are not aware of.
+- Few applications are in cloud VM based, and few applications are in containers.
+- Everytime you do "terraform apply" that means everytime you are releasing a new update, it is no problem if you are in Dev environment.
+- Whatever we created for this catalogue, same approach for user,cart,shipping and payment also